 logs, compiled submissions, etc. on disk.
 Depending on the amount of

 disk space available and size and length of the contest, you may run

-Finally, if a judgedaemon crashes, this can leave stale bind-mounts to
+If for some reason a judgedaemon crashes, it can leave stale

 dj_judgehost_cleanup help for a list of all

 DOMjudge imposes memory limits on submitted solutions.
 These limits are imposed before the compiled submissions are started.
 On the other hand, the Java virtual machine is started via a compile-time generated script which is run as a wrapper around the program.
 This means that the memory limits imposed by DOMjudge are for the jvm and the running program within it.
 As the jvm uses approximately 300MB, this reduces the limit by this significant amount.
 See the java_javac and java_javac_detect compile executable scripts for the implementation details.

 If you see error messages of the form:

 Error occurred during initialization of VM java.lang.OutOfMemoryError: unable to create new native thread

 Error occurred during initialization of VM Could not reserve enough space for object heap